tugraz-isds/spcd3/README.md

 <br/>

-Each of the public Gulp tasks can also be invoked by running the equivalent yarn script defined in package.json.
+Each of the public Gulp tasks can also be invoked by running the equivalent yarn script defined in `package.json`.

-**Important:** To run the build, a live web server must be started.

 ### Build a native desktop app

-**Prerequisites:** To build a native desktop app, Rust, Cargo and Tauri 2.0 needs to be installed.
+Prerequisites: To build a native desktop app, Rust, Cargo and Tauri 2.0 needs to be installed.

 `tauri` builds a native desktop app with Tauri 2.0 and copies the executable to `package/`:
 ```
 npx gulp tauri
 ```

 ## Usage